arijitsinha80/hid-sp18-405/Cluster/BurnToSD_OSX.md

-# This is a short note for downloading and putting raspbian on an SD card using MacOS
+# Install Raspbian on an SD card using MacOS

 * The instruction I followed is at [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/)
 * Operating system: MacOS

-# Method1, Without using NOOBS
+# Method1 - Without using NOOBS

 ## Download

 * Download page is [here](https://www.raspberrypi.org/downloads/)
 * Choose Raspbian instead of NOOBS
 * Within raspbian, there are two versions, RASPBIAN STRETCH WITH DESKTOP and RASPBIAN STRETCH LITE.
 I downloaded the first one (full version)

 ## Writing an image to the SD card

 (some steps are copied from [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/))
 * Followed the instructions at the beginning, I download and install [Etcher](https://etcher.io/)
 * Connect an SD card reader with the SD card inside (My macbook actually have one SD reader directly)